sebastien-ferry/sebastien-ferry.github.io/_posts/2019-09-24-error-management.markdown

 ## Work/robust coding VS fun coding

 But sometimes it is overkill:
 *   Adding error management adds complexity.
 And a simple script of 10 lines becomes a fat one of 50-80 lines.
 *   Logging may generate errors!
 *   Error inside error management functions are also a thing...
 *   Handling all errors may require a lot of effort, for error that will almost never happen (config missing or else)

 All in all, a nice crash when acceptable may bring as much information.
 In this case, error is managed by the upper layer (the operating system), and life goes on...

-{% highlight python %}
-def print_hi(name)
-  puts "Hi, #{name}"
-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight %}